0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 I've raved about how you can't get this real-world schema and query validation anywhere else in other videos, check them out for more details.

-What if you don't want to run a local dev database, or you're running in an environment, like ci or github actions, where the database isn't available?
+but What if you don't want to run a local dev database, or you're running in an environment, like ci or github actions, where the database isn't available?

 sqlx has an offline feature, which is LOVELY, let me show you how to use it: